- Democratic Member of Congress

 Rush went on to work as a medical clinic director during the early '70s and earned a BA in liberal arts from Roosevelt University in 1973.
 He left the Panthers in 1974, ran unsuccessfully for Chicago city alderman that same year, lost a race for Illinois state senator in 1977, and worked as an insurance agent from 1978-83.
 In 1983 he was elected as a Chicago alderman.

 In 1992 Rush, a Democrat, was elected to the U.S. Congress, representing the majority-black First District of Illinois.
-He has held that seat ever since, and is a member of both the Congressional Progressive Caucus and the Congressional Black Caucus (CBC).
+He has held that seat ever since, and is a member of the Congressional Black Caucus (CBC).
+He was also a member of the Congressional Progressive Caucus through 2012.

 After winning a seat in Congress, Rush earned an MA in political science from the University of Illinois-Chicago in 1994, and an MA in theological studies from McCormick Seminary four years later.